How to Reduce PCB Manufacturing Costs Through Panel Optimization

 Basic PCB Layout Result 3

-Without rotating the parts the 21 x 24 panel is no longer the best choice because it produces the same number of parts per panel as the 18 x 24 panel.
-The 18 x 24 panel also has a higher part to panel utilization which means less waste and a lower part price.
-So without rotations, the 18 x 24 panel is the best choice.
+Without rotations, the 21 x 24 panel produces the same quantity as the 18 x 24 (8 parts), but the 18 x 24 has higher utilization (75.6% vs 64.8%), meaning less waste and lower cost.
+In this case, the 18 x 24 panel without rotations is optimal.

 16 x 18 Panel (no rotations)